akashpawar6474/DSA-/README.md

 58. Sum of All Odd Length Subarrays => this is classic array manipulation problem.
 59. Removing Minimum and Maximum From Array => simple array observation based problem
 60. Minimum Number of Buckets Required to Collect Rainwater from Houses => simple array visualization and simulation problem
+61. Minimum Cost Homecoming of a Robot in a Grid => simple array based greedy observation is very important